 - Multiple zippered entry points

-- Mesh windows for airflow
+- Mesh windows for ventilation

 - Removable, washable fleece bed